Kane Cornes: Form resurgence

+Late career

 Cornes' 2015 season was short.
 He played the first two games of the season before being rested in round three.
 He then played a further three games to take his career tally to 298 before announcing that the round 8 game against Richmond would be his 300th and last to join the South Australian Metropolitan Fire Service.
-He finished his Port Adelaide career having played a total of 300 games, winning 4 best and fairest, two All Australian guernseys and a premiership.
+He finished his Port Adelaide career having played a total of 300 games, winning 4 best and fairest, two All Australian honours and a premiership.

 Media career

-Cornes took up a full-time media career in 2016 after a short tenure with the South Australia Metropolitan Fire Service, where he had been trying to do both, with appearances on The Sunday Footy Show and 1116 SEN, as well as writing for The Advertiser.
-He has been known for some provocative commentary on leading AFL figures such as Patrick Dangerfield and Hawthorn Hawks in a challenging manner.
+Cornes took up a full-time media career in 2016 after a short tenure with the South Australia Metropolitan Fire Service, where he had been trying to do both, with appearances on The Sunday Footy Show and 1116 SEN, as well as writing for The Advertiser and providing expert commentary for AFL Nation coverage.
+He has been known for some provocative commentary on leading AFL figures such as Patrick Dangerfield and Hawthorn Football Club in a challenging manner.
 He is particularly known for his critical views including an on-going battle of words with Adelaide Crows player Taylor Walker.

+In 2021, Cornes conducted a now-infamous interview with former Victorian Premier and then Hawthorn Football Club President, Jeff Kennett, where Kennett repeatedly mispronounced Cornes' name and referred to him as "Corn" throughout the interview.

+Cornes is a regularly scheduled broadcaster on SEN, hosting various shows, the most notable being Fireball Friday on SEN Breakfast alongside David King.
+Cornes also hosts the regular talkback show Sportsday.
+In 2024, Cornes joined Seven Network's broadcasting team for AFL football, commentating games and hosting various football-related shows on the channel.

 Personal life

 On 31 December 2004, Kane married long-time girlfriend, who he met at Sacred Heart College, Lucy.
-They have three children together, Eddy Jack, Raphael William and Sonny.
+They have three children together.

-Cornes was a member of the South Australian Metropolitan Fire Service, while also trying to balance working in the media before leaving to take up a solely media based position.
+Cornes was a member of the South Australian Metropolitan Fire Service for only six months after retiring from the AFL, while also trying to balance working in the media before leaving to take up a solely media based position.
 He has also provided part-time coaching work at the Glenelg Football Club.

 Cornes is an accomplished distance runner having finished in the top 30 of the Melbourne Marathon and Gold Coast Marathon.